Frvzier/100DaysOfCode/Log.md

 ### Day 03 September 26, 2018
 ##### (Resources used: Colt Steele's Web Dev.
 Bootcamp (https://www.udemy.com/the-web-developer-bootcamp/learn/v4/)
 **Today's Progress**: Learned the basics of forms, validations and inputs.
-Utilized all three to create a demo form from scratch. p.s if you view the project you will notice the difference from the actual code solution.
+Utilized all three to create a form demo form from scratch. p.s if you view the project you will notice the difference from the actual code solution.
 ### Project
 - [Form](/Form)